-The number of meetings attended by each member of the Audit Committee during the financial year ended 31 December 2021 is as follows:
+The number of meetings attended by each member of the Audit Committee during the financial year ended 31 December 2022 is as follows:

-Name of Directors No. of Attendance Jan Yoke Lan (Chairperson) (Appointed on 9 July 2021) 3/3 Hasnah binti Omar 6/6 Datuk Dr. Hafsah binti Hashim 6/6 Onn Kien Hoe (Chairman) (Retired on 17 May 2021) 2/2 Dr. Yusri bin Mohamad (Retired on 4 June 2021) 2/2 Dr. Mohamed Fairooz bin Abdul Khir (Appointed on 9 July 2021) 3/3
+Name of Directors No. of Attendance

+Jan Yoke Lan (Chairperson) 6/6

+Hasnah binti Omar 6/6

+Datuk Dr. Hafsah binti Hashim 6/6

+Dr. Mohamed Fairooz bin Abdul Khir 6/6

-During the financial year ended 31 December 2021, apart from reviewing the quarterly results and annual financial statements, the Audit Committee also approved the annual internal audit plan.
+During the financial year ended 31 December 2022, apart from reviewing the quarterly results and annual financial statements, the Audit Committee also approved the annual internal audit plan.
 The plan is developed to cover key operational areas, financial activities and information systems and regulatory compliance audit that are significant to the overall performance of the Company on a cyclical basis.

 The Internal Audit Department also conducts audits on an ad-hoc basis based on special requests either by the Board of Directors or the senior management.
-It also works closely with the external auditors to resolve any internal control issues raised by them, and assists in ensuring appropriate management-based actions are taken.
+It also works closely with the external auditors to resolve any internal control issues raised by them and assists in ensuring appropriate management-based actions are taken.
 The Audit Committee receives regular reports from the Head of the Internal Audit Department on the audit results.